 The most common ones are mood disorders like depression and bipolar disorder.
-Mood swings are a hallmark sign of bipolar disorder; patients feel manic and depressed for months.
-Combined with ADHD, mood swings could seriously be affecting the quality of life of such patients and their loved ones.
+Mood swings are a hallmark sign of bipolar disorder; patients have felt manic and depressed for months.
+Combined with ADHD, mood swings could seriously affect the quality of life of such patients and their loved ones.

 Anxiety disorder is also commonly seen hand-in-hand with ADHD and depression.
 Incessant worry, nervousness, and other symptoms are seen, leading to episodes of sudden onset of a panicked state.

-Most people cope with a range of emotions throughout a week.
+Most people cope with a range of emotions throughout the week.
 For people with ADHD, a tough week can be the source of heightened and immense emotions that require solid coping mechanisms.
 ADHD medication may only have a limited effect on such feelings since they deal with cognitive symptoms instead of the emotional aspect of ADHD.
-If you feel like your mood swings are overpowering your ability to cope with your emotions, consulting a psychiatrist might be the best option.
+If your mood swings overpower your ability to cope with your emotions, consulting a psychiatrist might be the best option.

 However, you can take some measures on your own to deal with ADHD mood swings on a day-to-day basis.

 People with ADHD have an unregulated attention span, making it difficult for them to focus.
 Sometimes you may find yourself unable to focus on a task at hand, and rather you see yourself hyper-focused on a mundane side task.
 Take advantage of this ability and channel your emotions towards an immersive hobby when your mood swings hit.